coffeemakingtoaster/Pyrates-pygame30/README.md

 Once that is installed you can just run the run_game.py file in the src folder and you are good to go!

-#Mac OS
+# Mac OS
-Und MacOS you will also need pygame 2.0.0.dev6 (tested with Python 3.7).
+Under MacOS you will also need pygame 2.0.0.dev6 (tested with Python 3.7).
 Yet the aspect ratio seems to be messed up at times.

-#Linux
+# Linux
 not tested but likely to be similar to MacOS